Pie Charts are Bad

-Tell someone that pie charts are rubbish and they’ll look at you with a mixture of confusion, surprise and even anger.
+But tell someone that pie charts are rubbish and they’ll look at you with a mixture of confusion, surprise, and even anger.
 Humour them though, because even I reacted this way when I was told the same information.
 Be patient, remain impartial and explain the following important arguments against the use of evil pie charts.

 Argument One – Comparing individual values